nwaforchibundo/website/_posts/2023-08-08-Using-glass-material-for-miniaturized-continuum-robots.md

 In addition, its mechanical strength can be further improved by minimizing the flaws in glass and enabling a low surface area because a small size limits the risk of the presence of flaws {% cite ms26080196000355 %}, {% cite Wondraczek22 %}, {% cite Bellouard11 %}.
 All these factors guarantee the ability of capillary glass to withstand high bending stress (see Fig. 2}).
 It also allows the capillary glass to have flexibility similar to the spring steel.
-Fused silica has a non-linear elastic property and the applied strain determines the elastic modulus {% cite 1970JAP4208B %},{% cite M10181373 %}, with the maximum bend radius of curvature, deduced by considering tensile strength in Equation~\ref{eq_41}.
+Fused silica has a non-linear elastic property and the applied strain determines the elastic modulus {% cite 1970JAP4208B %},{% cite M10181373 %}, with the maximum bend radius of curvature, deduced by considering tensile strength in the equation below.
 {: .text-justify}

 ![GlassandNitinol_stiff_plot]({{ '/assets/img/three/GlassandNitinol_stiff_plot.jpg' | relative_url }})